maibennett/sta235/exampleSite/content/resources.md

 **4) Notation is too hard!
 Can we get a cheat-sheet for this?**

 Ask and you shall receive!
-I created this short cheat-sheet which hopefully helps?
+I created this [short cheat sheet](https://sta235.netlify.app/notation_cheatsheet/) which hopefully helps.
 Let me know if you want me to include something else!